codewithanibunny/ananyabot/README.md

 Google Gemini Integration: All conversational logic is powered by the gemini-2.5-flash-preview-09-2025 model for fast, high-quality, and context-aware responses.

+Persistent Database (MongoDB):

+Logs all unique users who interact with the bot.

+Manages a list of blocked users.

+Keeps track of all active group chats.

+Long-Term Chat Memory: Ananya remembers the context of your conversation.
+She loads the last 20 messages from your chat history (stored in MongoDB) to provide continuous and relevant replies.

 Advanced Chat Logic:

 Works seamlessly in both private chats and group chats.

 In groups, she only responds to @-mentions or direct replies, preventing spam.

-Persistent Database (MongoDB):

-Logs all unique users who interact with the bot.

-Saves user data (username, first name, last seen).

-Remembers which chats are active.

-Manages a "block list" for user moderation.

 Full Admin Panel:

 Protected by a hard-coded ADMIN_USER_ID.

-/admin_stats: Shows real-time bot statistics (total users, blocked users, active chats) queried directly from the database.
+/admin_stats: Shows live bot statistics (total users, blocked users, active chats).

-/block & /unblock: Allows the admin to ban or unban any user from the bot.
+/block <user_id>: Instantly blocks a user from interacting with the bot.

+/unblock <user_id>: Unblocks a user.

-/admin_get_prompt & /admin_set_prompt: Lets the admin view or even hot-reload a new personality prompt live without redeploying.
+/admin_get_prompt & /admin_set_prompt: Allows the admin to view or even hot-reload the bot's personality prompts live, without a redeploy.

 Real-Time News Command:

-Admin-only /news command.
+An admin-only /news [query] command.

-Uses Gemini's Google Search grounding to fetch and summarize real-time, verified news from the internet, complete with sources.
+Uses Google Search grounding via the Gemini API to fetch, summarize, and cite real-time, verified news from the internet.

-Asynchronous & Scalable:

-Built with Flask and gunicorn to run as a reliable web server.

-Uses httpx for non-blocking asynchronous API calls to the Gemini API, preventing crashes under load.

 🛠️ Tech Stack

-Language: Python 3.12
+Core: Python 3.11+

-AI Model: Google Gemini 2.5 Flash

-Platform: Telegram Bot API

-Hosting: Render (Free Web Service)

-Web Server: Flask & Gunicorn
+Web Server: Flask, Gunicorn

+Bot Framework: python-telegram-bot

+AI: gemini-2.5-flash-preview-09-2025 via Google's Generative Language API

-Database: MongoDB Atlas (Free M0 Cluster)
+Database: MongoDB Atlas (accessed via pymongo)

-Core Libraries: python-telegram-bot, pymongo, httpx
+API Calls: httpx (for stable, synchronous API calls)

+Hosting: Render (as a Web Service)

 🚀 Deployment Guide (on Render)

-This bot is designed to be deployed as a free Web Service on Render.
+This project is configured for deployment on Render's free tier.

-1. Get Your API Keys (The "Secrets")
+Step 1: Get All Secret Keys

 You will need four secret keys.

-TELEGRAM_BOT_TOKEN:
+Store them in a safe place.

-Talk to the @BotFather on Telegram.
+TELEGRAM_BOT_TOKEN: Get this from @BotFather on Telegram.

-Create your bot and copy the API token.

-GEMINI_API_KEY:

-Go to Google AI Studio (Makersuite).
+GEMINI_API_KEY: Get this from Google AI Studio.

-Create a new API key.

-MONGODB_URI:

-Create a free account on MongoDB Atlas.
+MONGODB_URI: Get this from MongoDB Atlas.

-Build a new Free (M0) cluster.
+Create a free M0 cluster.

-IMPORTANT:
+Go to "Database Access" and create a user with a username and password.

-Under Network Access, click "Add IP Address" and add 0.0.0.0/0 ("Allow Access from Anywhere").
+Go to "Network Access" and add 0.0.0.0/0 ("Allow Access from Anywhere").

-Under Database Access, create a new database user (e.g., ananya_user) and set a password.

-Click "Connect" -> "Drivers" and copy your Connection String (URI).

-Paste the string and replace <username> and <password> with your database user's credentials.
+Go to "Database", click "Connect" -> "Drivers", and copy your connection string (URI).
+Replace <username> and <password> with your credentials.

-ADMIN_USER_ID:

-Talk to @userinfobot on Telegram.

-It will instantly reply with your numeric Telegram ID.
+ADMIN_USER_ID: Get your numeric Telegram ID from @userinfobot.

-2. Set Up Your GitHub Repository
+Step 2: Set Up GitHub

-Create a new, public GitHub repository (e.g., ananya-telegram-bot).

-Add the app.py file to this repository.

-Add the requirements.txt file to this repository.

-(Optional) Add this README.md file!
+Push the two project files to a new GitHub repository:

+app.py

+requirements.txt

-3. Deploy on Render
+Step 3: Deploy on Render

-Sign up for a free account on Render.com (you can link your GitHub).
+Sign up for Render.com (you can use your GitHub account).

-On the Render Dashboard, click New + -> Web Service.
+On your dashboard, click "New +" -> "Web Service".

-Connect your GitHub and select your new bot repository.
+Connect your GitHub and select your bot's repository.

-Fill in the settings:
+Fill in the service details:

 Name: ananya-bot (or your preferred name)

-Root Directory: (leave blank)

 Environment: Python 3